Cosmian KMS¶

 --database-type <DATABASE_TYPE>

-The database type of the KMS server
+The main database of the KMS server that holds default cryptographic objects and permissions.

-- postgresql: PostgreSQL.
+- postgresql: `PostgreSQL`.
 The database url must be provided

-- mysql: MySql or MariaDB.
+- mysql: `MySql` or `MariaDB`.
 The database url must be provided

-- sqlite: SQLite.
-The data will be stored at the sqlite_path directory
+- sqlite: `SQLite`.
+The data will be stored at the `sqlite_path` directory

-- sqlite-enc: SQLite encrypted at rest. the data will be stored at the sqlite_path directory.
+- sqlite-enc: `SQLite` encrypted at rest. the data will be stored at the `sqlite_path` directory.

 A key must be supplied on every call